-Since I can remember I always had a passion and great love for Cheetahs.
+"Since I can remember I always had a passion and great love for cheetahs.
 Coming to The Namibian Wildlife Sanctuary has therefore provided me with the opportunity to fulfill a life-long dream.
-This has certainly been achieved and greatly exceeded.
-As part of my stay I have had a great opportunity to discover fully the outstanding work that is undertaken by the staff and wider eco-organisation.
+This has certainly been achieved and, more importantly, greatly exceeded.
+As part of my stay I have had a great opportunity to discover fully the outstanding work that is undertaken by both the staff and the wider eco-organisation."

 Mark Bennett, August 2012

 Volunteers are advised to fly into Windhoek International Airport (also known as Hosea Kutako International Airport), where they will be met on arrival and transferred to the project.
 This transfer will take approximately 45 minutes.

 There are several daily flights here from the South Africa hub cities of Johannesburg and Cape Town, as well as daily flights from a range of international destinations.

 Volunteers joining the Namibia Wildlife Sanctuary will need to apply for a work visa before travel.
 We will provide further information and documents for this upon booking.